 Building on the basic principles of dairy processing learned in FOOD 1151, this course furthers our understanding of pasteurization techniques and fail-safe design, and examines fluid milk, cheese, and other dairy product processes in detail.
 Equipment design and inspection, employee training, sanitation, and environmental monitoring are addressed (in a HACCP context) as a means of achieving product safety.
 Students are engaged in a variety of interactive lessons, laboratory exercises, demonstrations, and case study activities.
 A statement of completion is issued to those with a passing grade of 60%, and it allows one to apply for the provincial dairy plant worker licence ($20 fee). www.bcit.ca/study/programs/6340acert

-Registrations must be approved by Sharon_Cameron@bcit.ca.
-Course fee includes course materials which are handed out in class.
-FOOD 2151 is required for a Dairy Plant Worker Licence, and FOOD 1151 must be completed before you can register in FOOD 2151.
-Registration & refund (85%) deadline: Friday, June 8th.
-Room location: NE1-242.
+Registrations must be approved by Sharon_Cameron@bcit.ca or phone 604.432.8723.
+Course materials (handed out in class) included as part of the tuition fee.
+FOOD 2151 is required for the provincial Dairy Plant Worker Licence.
+You must pass FOOD 1151 to qualify for FOOD 2151.
+Registration deadline: Friday, January 18th.
+Room location: NE1-242

 Upon successful completion of this course, the student will be able to: